Aminata-Dev/PlaylistDeezerToSpotify/README.md

 # PlaylistDeezerToSpotify
 Allows migration of Deezer playlist into Spotify playlist ( no subscription required )

-⚠️
-- If this is the first time you run the code, you may be prompted to accept a Spotify authorization on a web page.
-After accepting it, run the code again.

 Requirements :
 - the python libraries spotipy, requests and webbrowser :
 ```py